appium/appium/docs/en/writing-running-appium/ios/ios-xctest-performance.md

 This command starts the performance recorder for the given profile name (template) on the device under test.
 In case this command is called two or more times in a row then the previous recorder will be forcefully stopped and the new one will start.
 All the previous data will be lost.

-Important: It is expected, that `--relaxed-security` command line parameter is set for the Appium server command line in order to meassure Simulator performance, since the `instruments` tool records the data from all running processes on the host machine.
+Important: It is expected, that `--relaxed-security` command line parameter is set for the Appium server command line in order to measure Simulator performance, since the `instruments` tool records the data from all running processes on the host machine.

 #### Supported arguments